walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 ## Exporting the Model

 Finally we export the model for later use.
-In the next step, we will see how to export it to HuggingFace to deploy it.
+In the next step, we will see how to export it to Hugging Face to deploy it.

 ```python
 learn.export('duckling_learner.pkl')